Williams-Sonoma, Inc. (WSM) Shares Soar Above 1-Year High - News Heater

 WSM’s Market Performance

-The stock of Williams-Sonoma, Inc. (WSM) has seen a 7.72% increase in the past week, with a -1.27% drop in the past month, and a 22.63% gain in the past quarter.
-The volatility ratio for the week is 2.90%, and the volatility levels for the past 30 days are at 2.57% for WSM.
-The simple moving average for the last 20 days is 6.16% for WSM stock, with a simple moving average of 22.30% for the last 200 days.
+The stock of Williams-Sonoma, Inc. (WSM) has seen a 12.44% increase in the past week, with a 16.10% rise in the past month, and a 30.05% gain in the past quarter.
+The volatility ratio for the week is 3.89%, and the volatility levels for the past 30 days are at 2.95% for WSM.
+The simple moving average for the last 20 days is 16.11% for WSM stock, with a simple moving average of 36.58% for the last 200 days.

 Analysts’ Opinion of WSM